PaulRitaldato1/ThreadPool/README.md

    /* ================== Creating a Pool ================== */

-  //the pool will allow you to make any number of threads up to 255 ThreadPool pool(5); //creates an instance of the threadpool with 5 threads
+  //the pool will allow you to make any number of threads up to 255 ThreadPool<5> pool(); //creates an instance of the threadpool with 5 threads
   //or
-  ThreadPool pool2; // Create a default pool with the number of threads on your cpu
+  ThreadPool pool2; // Create a default pool with ONE thread

   /* ================== Adding Jobs to the Queue/Obtaining Return Values ================== */